 The Civic Museum

-The Civic Museum contains Etruscan artifacts and works of art, including two altarpieces that were formerly in Palazzo Comunale.
+The Civic Museum is the more substantive of the two, housing Etruscan artifacts and works of art including two altarpieces formerly displayed in Palazzo Comunale.
+It’s a good complement to the historical context you’ll absorb just by walking the town.
 For hours and pricing, visit the official website.

 Civic Museum